thaibirding.com by Nick Upton

 Travel Information

-In order to get to Laem Pak Bia one must first travel to the town of Petchaburi.
-If coming by car, this will take just under two hours from Bangkok in the early morning.
-This is a simple journey, just get on the expressway in Bangkok and head for Dao Kanong/Rama 2 road.
+Having one's own transport is highly desirable/essential at this huge area of wetlands.
+The drive, by car, will take just under two hours from Bangkok if leaving at 5am before the traffic builds up.
+After 6am the traffic begins to get very heavy and it will take considerably longer to reach the site.
+However, it is a simple journey, just get on the expressway in Bangkok and follow signs for Dao Kanong/Rama 2 road (Highway 35 on maps).
 After crossing over the Chao Phraya river on a large bridge follow signs towards Samut Sakorn (at this point stop following the signs for Dao Kanong) and continue along the highway until Petchaburi is reached; the town is signposted for most of the way.

-Once in Petchaburi there are two ways to get to Pak Thale to look for Spoon-billed Sandpiper.
-The easiest way to navigate is to follow the highway through Petchaburi and follow signs for Had Chao Samran then, about 13 kilometres later take the left hand turn at the crossroads about 200 metres before the seafront at Had Chao Samran and drive along the road through the salt pans with good birding all along towards Pak Thale.
+Once in Petchaburi there are several ways to get to Pak Thale to look for Spoon-billed Sandpiper.
+The least confusing way is to follow the highway past Petchaburi and turn left onto road 3177, following signs for Had Chao Samran then, about 13 kilometres later, take the left hand turn at the Had Chao Samran crossroads (about 400 metres before the seafront at Had Chao Samran), and drive along the road through the salt pans with good birding all along towards Pak Thale.

 Alternatively, the most direct route from Petchaburi to Pak Thale is to follow signs for Ban Laem, navigating through the small roads towards the coast; this is easier than it sounds.
-One will arrive near the village of Pak Thale where the birding starts.
-One can drive north or south scanning the salt ponds for birds and there are usually plenty to see.
-Following the coast road south towards Had Chao Samran will take one towards the Environmental Research Project and the sand spit of Laem Pak Bia, but birding is good all the way along this route, it is just a question of finding the ponds with the right water levels to attract birds.
+Those taking this route can later follow the coast road south towards Had Chao Samran birding along the way.

 Boat to Laem Pak Bia Sand Spit